-Al-Shabab Overruns Key Military Base Used by U.S. Forces in Kenya
+Three Americans Killed in Kenya as Al-Shabab Overruns Key Military Base

 The U.S. military said only that “initial reports reflect damage to infrastructure and equipment.”
 The Kenya Civil Aviation Authority said the airstrip was closed for all operations.

-Al-Shabab’s statement included photos of blazing aircraft it asserted were from the attack.
-A second al-Shabab claim, issued hours later, asserted that “ïntense close-quarters combat” against U.S. forces continued.

 The military’s Camp Simba in Lamu county, established more than a decade ago, has under 100 U.S. personnel, according to Pentagon figures.
-U.S. forces at the Manda Bay airfield train and give counterterror support to East African partners, according to the military.
+U.S. forces at the adjoining Manda Bay airfield train and give counterterror support to East African partners.
 A U.S. flag-raising at the camp in August signaled its change “from tactical to enduring operations,” the Air Force said at the time.

 According to another internal Kenyan police report seen by the AP, dated Friday, a villager that day said he had spotted 11 suspected al-Shabab members entering Lamu’s Boni forest, which the extremists have used as a hideout.
-The report said Kenyan authorities did not find them.
+The report said Kenyan authorities didn’t find them.

 Al-Shabab has launched a number of attacks inside Kenya, including against civilian targets such as buses, schools and shopping malls.
 The group has been the target of a growing number of U.S. airstrikes inside Somalia during President Donald Trump’s administration.